KVerwold/WebApiPatch/README.md

-# WebApiPatch - Dotnet Core Web Api with Patch RFC 7396 support.
+# Dotnet Core Web Api with Patch RFC 7396 support.

 The HTTP PATCH request method applies partial modifications to a resource.